EaW-Team/equestria_dev/common/raids/_documentation.md

     outcome_description_attacker = desc_loc_key [Optional] Custom description for attacker
     outcome_description_defender = desc_loc_key [Optional] Custom description for defender
-    custom_sound = SFX_ref [Optional] Custom sound effect to play for this outcome }
+    custom_sound = SFX_ref [Optional] Custom sound effect to play for this outcome

+    # Visual effect to spawn on the target province
+    visual_effect = {
+        entity = "nuke_entity" # name of the entity to spawn animation = "attack" # name of the entity animation state }
+}

 ```